+The Brisbane MIND Program applies only to those holding a health care card, or on a disability or another pension.
 One of our psychologists, Jenny Laing, is an approved Brisbane MIND provider.
-Brisbane MIND is an Australian Government Department of Health Access to Allied Psychological Services (ATAPS) program and is managed by Brisbane North PHN.
-Ask your GP for more information about accessing a Brisbane Mind referral.
+Brisbane MIND is an Australian Government Department of Health Access to Allied Psychological Services (ATAPS) program managed by Brisbane North PHN.
+Ask your GP about whether you qualify to access a Brisbane MIND referral.

 What You Pay For When You See a Therapist

 Sometimes strong emotions come up in regards to paying to see a psychologist.
 This excellent post from US therapist Martha Crawford explains the role of fees in forming a healthy and genuine therapeutic alliance.